 • Les Effronté.es, a French feminist collective known for its innovative happenings designed to put feminist ideas at the forefront of public debate.
 The Kering Foundation supports the expansion of their awareness and prevention programs.

-• Chayn Italia is a feminist platform that fights gender-based violence through digital tools and collaborative practices.
+• Chayn Italia is an Italian feminist platform that fights gender-based violence through digital tools and collaborative practices.
 The Kering Foundation supports a project in Rome that engages young people in the creation of tools tackling cyber-violence in their communities, including online harassment, cyber stalking and cyber bullying.

-• Associazione "La Città delle Donne”, Centro Antiviolenza Piacenza, the Kering Foundation supports their local project TEACH (Teaching gender-equality against Cyber Harassment), implemented in the city of Piacenza.
+• Associazione "La Città delle Donne”, Centro Antiviolenza Piacenza, an Italian organization.
+The Kering Foundation supports their local project TEACH (Teaching gender-equality against Cyber Harassment), implemented in the city of Piacenza.
 Through "peer education", trained male students raise awareness among their own classmates on gender-based violence and specifically cyber-violence.
-In the first year of the project, male “tutors” were trained by the operators of the Anti-violence Center.
+In the first year of the project, male “tutors” were trained by the operators of the Anti-Violence Center.
 In the next two years they will raise awareness in 12 classes of Piacenza high schools.